Put a Skilled and Trial-Proven Attorney in Your Corner

 - Anabolic steroids

-According to Florida statutes, the following are second-degree prescription drug felonies, which are punishable by up to 15 years in prison and up to $10,000 in fines, upon conviction:
+The following are second degree felonies which are punishable by up to 15 years in prison and up to $10,000 in fines:

-- A person who knowingly purchases or receives from a person not authorized to distribute prescription drugs in a wholesale distribution transaction;
+- Knowingly purchasing or receiving prescription drugs from a person not authorized to distribute prescription drugs in a wholesale distribution transaction

-- A person who is knowingly in actual or constructive possession of any amount of contraband prescription drugs, who knowingly sells or delivers, or who possesses with intent to sell or deliver any amount of contraband prescription drugs.
+- Knowingly being in actual or constructive possession of any amount of contraband prescription drugs, whether to sell or deliver them

-In addition, upon conviction, a defendant would be ordered to pay a mandatory fine.
-The amount ranges from $25,000 to $250,000, depending on the value of the contraband prescription drugs involved.
+In addition, upon conviction, a defendant would be ordered to pay a mandatory fine ranging from $25,000 to $250,000, depending on the value of the contraband prescription drugs involved.
 Punitive fines for corporations committing these crimes are substantially higher.